 James A. Roberts, Professor; Ph.D., University of Oklahoma.
 Experimental microwave spectroscopy; radio astronomy.

 Yuri Rostovtsev, Assistant Professor; Ph.D., Russian Academy of Sciences.
 Matter-field interactions involving quantum coherence and interference.

-Bibhu Rout, Assistant Professor; Ph.D., Institute of Physics/ Utkal University (India).
+Bibhu Rout, Associate Professor; Ph.D., Institute of Physics/ Utkal University (India).
 Ion microbeam analysis of materials.

-Ohad Shemmer, Assistant Professor; Ph.D., Tel Aviv University.
+Ohad Shemmer, Assistant Professor; Ph.D., Tel Aviv University (Israel).
 Astronomy; exoplanets.

-David C. Shiner, Associate Professor; Ph.D., University of Michigan.
+David C. Shiner, Professor, APS Fellow; Ph.D., University of Michigan.
 Atomic physics; precision laser spectroscopy.